Chapter 29: The Team

 Elias was at the base of the shaft.

-He was always already there.
-Three months had not changed that — the deep-gallery engineer who arrived early, checked the infrastructure, and waited.
-His tool bag sat on the chamber floor beside a water flask and a folded canvas sheet — supplies for the session, because he had learned that Calibrators needed water and rest after interface work, and because no one else had thought to provide them.
+He was always already there — the deep-gallery engineer who arrived early, checked the infrastructure, and waited.
+His tool bag sat on the chamber floor beside a water flask and a folded canvas sheet.
+The permanent iron ladder his crew had installed gleamed dully in the gaslight — bolt heads checked, rungs wiped, the work of hands that tended things before they were asked.

 He looked up as Tessa descended the last rungs.
 Gray eyes, warm in the gaslight.
-The faintest smile — the one she had first seen in the dark of the sealed galleries, rare and genuine, reserved for moments when the work and the care converged.
+The faintest smile — the one she had first seen in the dark of the sealed galleries.

 “I know you did.”

 “I can feel it,” Aven whispered.
+Her voice carried the particular reverence of someone encountering the enormous for the first time.
 “It goes all the way down — does it go all the way down?
 Through the whole mountain?”

 “Further than that,” Tessa said.
 “All the way through.”

 The column’s light was stronger than Tessa had last seen it.
-Three months of self-healing, of channels reaching toward each other and reconnecting where her repair work had given them the template.
-The eastern quadrant still carried scar tissue — dark patches where the corrosive agent had dissolved channels beyond recovery — but the overall rhythm was steady.
-The pulse Tessa felt in her palms was not the desperate, damaged beat of the night she had pushed until the cost reached her heart.
-It was the slow, strong breath of a system that was governing.
+Three months of self-healing — channels reaching toward each other, reconnecting where her repair work had given them the template.
+The eastern quadrant still carried scar tissue, dark patches where the corrosive agent had dissolved channels beyond recovery.
+But the overall rhythm was steady.
+The pulse in her palms was not the desperate, damaged beat of the night she had pushed until the cost reached her heart.
+It was the slow, strong breath of a system governing.

 “This is what we tend,” Tessa said.

+She explained the protocol.
 “We work in pairs.
 One interfaces, one monitors — the gauge.
 Ten-minute sessions at the column for your first contact.
 No extensions.
 If your gauge calls you off, you come off.”
 She looked at each of them.
 “The column is gentle.
-It offers data without aggressive draw.
 But the volume of information still depletes, and your body will not tell you when you’ve gone too far.
 That is what the gauge is for.”

 “Aven.
 You’re first.”